maximevaillancourt/maximevaillancourt.github.io/_posts/2020-11-03-smartphone-tool.md

 To spend quality time on the device once it's unlocked:

 - **Showcase useful apps on your home screen**.
 For example, Duolingo, podcasts, Instapaper, Anki, Calendar, etc. You get the picture: not Facebook and Twitter.
 - **Hide time-wasting apps** from the home screen.
 Even better, delete them altogether!
-A first great step sis hiding them away in a folder of some sort.
+A first great step is hiding them away in a folder of some sort.
 - **Enable grayscale display mode** to reduce the enticing effect of the apps icons' bright colours.
 - **Use an alternative launcher** like [Unlauncher](https://jkuester.github.io/unlauncher/).
 You may even customize your launcher if you're familiar with Java or Kotlin.